 Palm Rats / Roof Rats

-Palm rats, also known as roof rats, black rats, ship rats or house rats, are the leading rodent pest in Florida and in other tropical climates.
+Roof rats, also known as palm rats, palm tree rats, black rats, ship rats or house rats, are the leading rodent pest in Florida and in other tropical climates.
 They are climbers and prefer to nest off the ground in trees like palms, which is how they got their common name.
 Fruit is one of their main food sources.

 As is the case with many rats, the roof rat can transmit a variety of different diseases that are harmful to both humans and other animals.
 Some of these diseases include murine typhus, leptospirosis, salmonellosis, rat-bite fever and even the plague.
 A few of these diseases are rarer than others, however, if you find yourself in contact with rats and develop flu-like symptoms or skin discolorations within a few days after exposure, immediately seek medical attention.